-Recoll finds keywords inside documents as well as file names.
+Recoll finds documents based on their contents as well as their file names.

 - It can reach any storage place: files, archive members, email attachments, transparently handling decompression.